mjakubowski84/parquet4s/site/docs/docs/statistics.md

 - Min value of a column
 - Max value of a column

 Parquet4s will try to resolve those statistics without iterating over each record if possible.
-Statistics can be queried for also using a filter but please mind that speed of the query might decrease as due to filtering algorithm might need to iterate over a content of row group to resolve min/max value.
+Statistics can also be queried for using a filter — but please mind that speed of the query might decrease as due to filtering the algorithm might need to iterate over a content of a row group to resolve min/max values.
 Performance of the query is the best in case of sorted datasets.

 Parquet4s provides separate API for Statistics.
 It is also leveraged in `ParqueIterable`e.g. to efficiently calculate `size`.